cjohnson74/CodePath-IOS-PreWork/README.md

-# CodePath IOS PreWork
-Codepath IOS mobile development prework.
-A tip calculator that can split to bill between up to 5 people.
 # CodePath IOS PreWork - *Tipsy*

-**Name of your app** is a tip calculator application for iOS.
+**Tipsy** is a tip calculator application for iOS that can split the bill between up to 5 people.

-Submitted by: **Your Name Here**
+Submitted by: **Carson D. Johnson**

-Time spent: **X** hours spent in total
+Time spent: **4** hours spent in total

 ## User Stories

 The following **required** functionality is complete:

-* [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [X] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
 * [ ] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly

 The following **optional** features are implemented: